Understanding Fetal Alcohol Syndrome

 Older children with fetal alcohol syndrome may struggle in school.
 They may not relate well to others and they may often get in trouble.
 Sometimes, they may have a hard time knowing right from wrong.

 When you drink, your baby drinks too.
 But alcohol stays in your baby's body longer than in yours.
 As a result, it may damage your baby's brain.
 This can happen at any time during your pregnancy.
 But it's most likely to occur in the first 3 months.

 You may not know you’re pregnant right away.
-It may take a month or two until you're sure.
-Don't feel guilty if you drank alcohol during this time.
+A pregnancy test can tell you 2 weeks after conception.
 You had no way of knowing.
-Still, if you’re thinking about becoming pregnant, it's best to drink lightly.
-That means no more than one drink a day.
-Better yet, don't drink at all.
+If you’re thinking about becoming pregnant, it's best not to drink at all.
 Once you know you're pregnant, stop drinking right away.

 If you have a problem with alcohol, talk to your healthcare provider.
 He or she can help you get treatment.
 Or, contact a group such as Alcoholics Anonymous.
 They can offer guidance and support.